 The end result looks very much like a series of flash designs that you’ll find adorning the wall of any tattoo shop in the world.
 But this experiment was more about the process than the actual design.
 The fact that the design was a collaborative effort means the final product wasn’t about any one designer’s work.
 Our goal was to allow our customers to truly personalize their chairs and we successfully found a way to make it happen.

 Now we invite you to participate in the creation process.
 Inspired by the way people have been able to order customized bikes through simple web applications, we decided to bring that type of technology to the LessThanFive Chair.
-With our LessThanFive Customizer web application, a personalized chair is just a few clicks away.
-Select your color, choose your finish, upload your artwork.
-It’s as simple as that.

 One more thing: These tattooed LessThanFive Chairs are now on display in our Chicago showroom, so if you’ll be visiting, be sure to stop by the Merchandise Mart and take a close look at them.
 Our designers incorporated some of their own personal tattoo artwork into the design they created for the chairs.
 How many of our designers’ tattoos can you find?